-From director to keyworker to trustee to volunteer, our team is made up of an agile group of like minded professionals brought together by a shared goal.
+From director to keyworker to trustee to volunteer, our team is made up of an agile group of like minded people brought together by a shared goal.

 I lead two of our projects, 365 Shelter and the ‘Get to Know’ workshops.
 The two projects complement each other really well – the research that keeps our workshop up-to-date forces us to think about ways to improve the night shelter, and inviting people from the workshops to volunteer gives people an opportunity to really understand what their contribution is worth.